CtW criticizes Urban Outfitters' board

 "For a company that is so reliant on global sourcing and focused on women, it is surprising that the board consists of largely Caucasian males with law and finance backgrounds," the CtW letter said.

-The retailer's board has two women, including Chief Executive Richard Hayne's wife, Margaret Hayne.
+The retailer's board has two women, including Margaret Hayne who is Chief Executive Richard Hayne's wife.

-Urban Outfitter's shares were down 1 percent at $22.67 on Monday in afternoon trading.
-Up to Friday's close, the stock had lost nearly 20 percent of its value since the start of the year.

-Urban Outfitters denied CtW's assertion that the board composition had resulted in the company's stock price decline.

 CtW also accused Urban Outfitters of being "run as a family business," citing the appointment of CEO Hayne's son, David Hayne, as the company's first chief digital officer last year.